I'm a dietitian and doula and I love my job!

 Registered Dietitian Nutritionist, Commission on Dietetic Registration

-Licensed Dietitian (in the state of Oregon and Washington)
+Licensed Dietitian (Oregon and Washington)

-Certified Postpartum Doula candidate (DONA International)
+Certified Postpartum Doula (DONA International)